Zapopan: Municipality

 As municipal seat, the city of Zapopan is the local government for approximately 750 other communities, called localities, which together form a territory of 893.15 km2.
 Almost 90% of the municipality's population lives in the city proper.
 Zapopan is the most populous municipality in the state of Jalisco and ranks seventh in Mexico.
 Aside from the seat, the most important localities are Nuevo México, San Francisco Tesistán, Valle Real, La Venta del Astillero, La Magdalena (San José Ejidal), Nextipac, Ciudad Bugambilias, Base Aérea Militar de la XV Zona, San Esteban (San Miguel Tateposco).
 This municipality is bordered by the municipalities of Tequila, San Cristóbal de la Barranca, Tlajomulco de Zuñiga, Tlaquepaque, Guadalajara, Ixtlahuacán del Río, Tala, Arenal, and Amatitán.

 Most of the municipality is flat with another quarter having rolling hills.
 Altitude varies from 1,500 to 2,000 m above sea level.
 The main elevations are in the Sierra de la Primavera and include Nejahuete, Tajo, and El Chapulin.
 Superficial water flows mostly in arroyos east to the Grande or Santiago River.
 In the center of the municipality there are three dams called the Copalita, the Santa Lucia and the San Jose.
 Winters here are mild and usually are noticeable only in the higher elevations.
-Average year-round temperature is 22C with highs of 36C and lows of 11C.
-Rain principally falls from June to October.
+Average year-round temperature is 22 °C with highs of 36 °C and lows of 11 °C. Rain principally falls from June to October.
 Vegetation in the municipality varies from pines and holm oaks in the Sierra de la Primavera and species such as jonote (Heliocarpus appendiculatus), strawberry trees and nopals in the lower elevations.
 While wildlife has nearly disappeared from this area, the Bosque el Nixticuil on the northern edge of the urban sprawl has been designated as a protected natural area and still is home to many mammals, reptiles, amphibians, birds, and insects.

 About three-quarters of the municipality's land is used for agriculture and livestock.
 About fifteen percent is forested and the remaining is dedicated to the city of Zapopan.
-The principle crops are corn, sorghum, squash, tomatoes, chickpeas, avocados, mangos and plums.
+The principal crops are corn, sorghum, squash, tomatoes, chickpeas, avocados, mangos and plums.
 Some livestock such as cattle, pigs and domestic fowl are raised.
 Agriculture employs less than three percent of the population.
 About a third of the population is employed in industry and manufacturing.
 Major companies that have facilities here include Kodak, Motorola and Coca-Cola.
 The rest of the population is involved in commerce and services.